BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ![Game Stream Copy](/uploads/game-stream-copy.png "Game Stream Copy")
 # Revenue Model
-Revenue is earned by charing a Fee on every entry.
+Revenue is earned by charging a Fee on every entry.

 The **Entry Fee** paid by the player for each LottoRace entry consists of a **Buy-in** and **Rake Fee**.